SDM-TIB/PALADIN/README.md

 __Data Sets.__ PALADIN is evaluated over 20 data sets.
 Two of these data sets contain real-world data about breast cancer treatments; one in a relational database and the other as an RDF-based knowledge graph.
 The remaining 18 data sets contain synthetic data based on the real-world breast cancer data.
+The synthetic data sets are published as [1] and are generated using [2].
 Again, half of the data sets are stored in a relational database while the other half is a corresponding RDF-based knowledge graph.
 The resulting nine different data sets differ in the size, i.e., number of patients modeled, and the truthfulness of the data.
 Synthetic data sets modeling 1000 (_small_), 10000 (_medium_), and 100000 (_big_) patients are used.